rasmusbergpalm/recurrent-relational-networks/docs/index.md

 ## Relational Reasoning

 Consider the image above.
-It's almost impossible to not think of this as the objects (spheres, cubes, etc.) in the image.
+It's almost impossible to not think of this as the objects; spheres, cubes, etc.
 We could think of it in terms of the millions of numbers that make up the pixel values of the image.
 Or the angles of all the edges in the image.
 Or consider each 10x10 pixel region.